 Through ACC's Responsible Care® initiative, member companies and our partners are committed to continuous improvement in every aspect of transportation safety.
 Collectively, ACC member companies have invested billions of dollars in training, technology, and tank car safety and will continue to do so in the future.
 In addition, ACC helps first responders prepare for emergencies through programs like CHEMTREC® and TRANSCAER®.

 ACC Policy Positions

 ACC and its members are committed to working with their transportation partners and lawmakers to promote the safe shipment of chemicals by rail.
 We support:

 - Sensible implementation of technologies like Positive Train Control (PTC) to reduce rail accidents, while allowing essential products to be shipped where they are needed.

 - Science-based performance standards for hazmat rail cars developed through collaboration between federal agencies, railroads, shippers, and tank car manufacturers.

 - Updating provisions of the Hazardous Materials Transportation Act to improve the safety and efficiency of transporting essential chemicals on highways or by rail.

 Promoting Freight Rail Competition

-Research commissioned by ACC demonstrates that chemical shippers paid a $3.9 billion premium for high freight rail rates in 2010, and the problem is getting worse.
+The research demonstrates that chemical shippers paid a $3.9 billion premium for high freight rail rates in 2010, which has had a negative impact on U.S. production.
 Many chemical shippers report that rail challenges have hindered their company from making domestic investments and meeting customer demand.